lcmccartney/night_writer/README.md

 Created 'braille.txt' containing 256 characters
 ```

-A plaintext file `message.txt` is used to create a Braille simulation file `braille.txt`.

 Then that Braille simulation can be converted back to normal text:

 ```
 $ ruby ./lib/night_read.rb braille.txt original_message.txt
 Created 'original_message.txt' containing 256 characters.
 ```

 ### all characters